Default schema¶

 If your use case does not involve nested inserts or client-side IDs, you can largely ignore tags.

-class must be updatable, i.e. access_permissions
+The Entity class must be updatable, i.e. access_permissions contains an Update

 instance.